 Who We Are

-Welcoming Center for New Pennsylvanians is a 501(c)3 nonprofit organization based in Philadelphia that promotes inclusive economic growth through immigrant integration.
+The Welcoming Center is a 501(c)3 nonprofit organization based in Philadelphia that promotes inclusive economic growth through immigrant integration.

 Meet Our Founder

 A professional physical therapist from County Monaghan, Ireland, Anne O’Callaghan, founder of The Welcoming Center, came to the United States in 1970.

 Anne aimed to build a career in Philadelphia, but she learned that because she was foreign trained, she could not take the Pennsylvania State Medical Examiners’ Physical Therapy licensing exam without which she could not practice in the state.
 It took three years for her to get her Pennsylvania Physical Therapy license at a time when Physical Therapists were very much needed in the State.
 Anne had a very satisfying career in community health and teaching physical therapy students at the University of Pennsylvania.